 A company that goes into administration

-6520 people and their families going through a hugely stressful time.
+Many people and their families going through a hugely stressful time.
 Worrying about what is next for them, the stress of trying to find a new job.
-Sadly, I also know that most of these people won’t have an emergency fund of money sat aside for such real emergencies.
+Hopefully you have some emergency money set aside for such real emergencies.
 An emergency fund is fund that would cover your essential monthly costs for 3-6 months, held in easy access cash savings account.

 It Happened to Me

 It has happened to me; I have felt the stress and the worry.
 In 2008 I started a new job with First Quench Retailing, the company who owned Wine Rack and Threshers.
 They owned around 800 retail outlets in most towns and cities.
 It was the main beers, wine and spirits store in Penzance, I remember it well growing up as they would always ID me when I trying to buy underage booze.

 I was in the finance team supporting the wine, beers, spirits and food commercial directors in their decisions, I was their finance business partner.
 I was the person to analyse their plans to ensure there was a quick return on spend and that proposed promotions would work.
 My main objective was to increase sales and keep control of costs.
 I knew immediately they were in trouble from the financial decisions we were making.

 There was a big sale and lease back program, where the retail stores were sold for let’s say £80m and then the company leased them back paying a monthly rental amount instead.
 The investors poured in a huge cash injection to help with cash flow, but an 800 strong retail operation swallows money like you would not believe.